seppmail/SEPPmail365/Readme.md

 # Module Installation

-Installing the module is as easy as executing:
+Installing the module from the PowerShellGallery is as easy as executing:

 ```powershell
 Install-Module "SEPPmail365"